 \section{Science cases}

 The scientific reach of \oarpaf is wide.
-Observations and preliminary results obtained during the past years illustrate the large potential of the facility: these include either observations for which small, $1\meter$ class, telescopes, such as \oarpaf, have enough sensitivity to be competitive, and measurements that require long campaigns, typically not possible with big telescopes, whose observation time has to be shared between many projects.
+Observations and preliminary results achieved during the past years demonstrate the large potential of the facility: these include observations for which small, $1\,\meter$-class telescopes, such as \oarpaf, have enough sensitivity to be competitive for measurements that require long campaigns, typically not possible with big telescopes, whose observation time has to be shared among a number of projects.

 The scientific potential of the telescope has been presented in several national\footnote{\url{http://events.iasfbo.inaf.it/gloria/od_programme.php}} and international conferences~\cite{2016NCimC..39..284R, Cabona2016a, Ricci2016, Ricci2020} and in master-degree theses of students of the University of Genova~\cite{Righi2015, Cabona2016, Nicolosi2019}.